Bellwoods Centres for community Living

 Will staff help with medications?

-Is there a cost for Attendant Outreach Services?
+Are there costs associated with Attendant Outreach Services?

 Personal Support Services are covered by the Ministry of Health (OHIP).